 The four A’s to engineer and develop a program of success for you.

-Change the situation: Change your reaction:
+Change the situation: Change your reaction

-Avoid the stressor.
-Adapt to the stressor.
+- Adapt to the stressor.

-Alter the stressor.
-Accept the stressor.
+- Alter the stressor.